platovm/code-bits/README.md

 # short-flow-cyto-analysis

-Small script to calculate error for flow cyto calculations given seed values for cell population percentages and an arbitrary number of trials and trial size
+Small script to calculate error for flow cyto calculations given seed values for cell population percentages and an arbitrary number of trials and trial size.